dotnet/performance/docs/benchmarking-workflow.md

 ### New API

-In case you want to add a new method to CoreFX and test it's performance, then you need to follow [CoreFX benchmarking instructions](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/benchmarking.md).
+In case you want to add a new method to CoreFX and test its performance, then you need to follow [CoreFX benchmarking instructions](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/benchmarking.md).